wlcg-soc-wg/wlcg-soc-wg-doc/misp/sharing.md

 # Sharing in MISP
-In order to share threat intelligence MISP offers the "event" abstraction which is made of 0 or more attribute.
-These ones can be an IP, a domain, etc. (for more information on this see the [MISP book](https://github.com/MISP/misp-book)).
+In order to share threat intelligence MISP offers the "event" abstraction which is made of 0 or more attributes.
+These ones can be IPs, domain names, file hashes, etc. (for more information on this see the [MISP book](https://github.com/MISP/misp-book)).

 Things to take into account when sharing: